 The JD 3 project corridor is within a designated FEMA floodway and floodplain as shown in Figure 13.
 Communities participating in the NFIP (including the Cities of Centerville and Lino Lake, through which the JD 3 project corridor is located) are required to enforce floodplain ordinances that place limitations on placement of fill within a designated floodplain.
+If an increase in elevation occurs, then a Letter of Map Change (LOMC) application to FEMA is required.
+FEMA recently approved a Letter of Map Revision along a portion of JD 3 / Clearwater Creek in the study area.

 The proposed alternatives have been designed for no increase to the 100-year flood elevations throughout the project reach and would therefore have no adverse impacts on the floodplain water surface elevations.
 The changes in elevations are shown in Tables 1-4.
+Coordination with the DNR and the City of Centerville will be required in reviewing and confirming a "no rise" status for the project.